| ResumeNorman Allan Harris, Ph.D.

 application to fission product buildup and decay which became part of

+the Oak Ridge library of nationally distributed programs in ORSIC.
 Dr. Harris has also been Director or Principal scientist in research

 related to high-energy nuclear interactions, space physics, cognitive